AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-watermark-api.md

 # PDF Watermark

 A watermark in a document is usually semi-transparent or faded text, a logo, or a pattern placed in the background or foreground of the page for security, authenticity, and branding.
-PDF Watermark API is a cloud based solution to apply watermark on specified pages of a PDF document using a source file.
+PDF Watermark API is a cloud based solution to apply watermark on specified pages of PDF document using a source watermark PDF.
+The first page of source watermark PDF will be added as a watermark in input PDF document.
+If a page range is not specified, the watermark will be applied on all pages of the source document.

 ![PDF Watermark](../watermark_overview.png)